 We have adopted guidance under ASC Topic 326, Financial Instruments - Credit Losses ("ASC 326"), as of January 1, 2020 .
 The standard changed the impairment model for most financial assets and certain other instruments.
 For trade and other receivables, held-to-maturity debt securities, loans, and other instruments, entities are required to use a new forward-looking "expected loss" model that generally will result in the earlier recognition of allowances for losses.
-We performed an assessment at our adoption date, January 1, 2020, which consisted of reviewing current and historical information pertaining to our trade accounts receivable and existing contract assets.
-Our assessment resulted in an immaterial impact to our consolidated financial statements as of the adoption date and for the three months ended March 31, 2020.
+We have assessed our receivables for expected losses by considering current and historical information pertaining to our trade accounts and existing contract assets.
+Our assessment resulted in an immaterial impact to our consolidated financial statements as of the adoption date and for the three and six months ended June 30, 2020.